palikar/alisp/doc/basic_doc.md

 - ###**string-length** : *(string-length STRING)*

+Return the length of the provided string.

 - ###**string-contains** : *(string-contains STRING SUBSTRING)*

+Return `t` if `STRING` contains `SUBSTRING` as a substring.
+Return `nil` otherwise.

 - ###**string-endswith** : *(string-contains STRING SUFFIX)*

+Return `t` if `STRING` ends with `SUFFIX`.
+Return `nil` otherwise.

 - ###**string-startswith** : *(string-contains STRING PREFIX)*

+Return `t` if `STRING` starts with `PREFIX`.
+Return `nil` otherwise.

 - ###**string-length** : *(string-length STRING)*

+Return the length of the provided string.

 - ###**string-capitalize** : *(string-capitalize STRING)*

+Capitalized the first letter of the provided string.

 - ###**string-find** : *(string-find STRING SUBSTRING)*

+Return the first index where `SUBSTRING` is contained in `STRINGE`.

 - ###**string-replace** : *(string-replace STRING SUBSTRING NEWSTRING)*

+Replace one occurrence of `SUBSTRING` in STRING with `NEWSTRING`.
+The new string is returned.

 - ###**string-replaceall** : *(string-replaceall STRING SUBSTRING NEWSTRING)*

+Replace all occurrences of `SUBSTRING` in STRING with `NEWSTRING`.
+The new string is returned.

 - ###**string-split** : *(string-split STRING DELIMETER)*

+Split `STRING` based on `DELIMETER` and return a list of the parts.

 - ###**string-substring** : *(string-substring STRING FROM TO)*

+Return a new string that is the subsection [`FROM`, `TO`) of `STRING`.

 - ###**string-splitlines** : *(string-splitlines STRING)*

+Split `STRING` based on `\n` and return a list of the lines.

 - ###**string-upper** : *(string-upper STRING)*

+Capitalize every letter of `STRING`.

 - ###**string-lower** : *(string-lower STRING)*

+Lower every letter of `STRING`.

 - ###**string-strip** : *(string-strip STRING)*

+Remove and trailing or preceding whitespace of string.

 - ###**string-join** : *(string-join STRING [[STRING] ...])*

+Concatenate the provided string to a new string.

 - ###**char-isalpha** : *(char-isalpha CHAR)*

+Check if the character CHAR is a letter.

 - ###**char-isdigit** : *(char-isdigit CHAR)*

+Check if the character CHAR is a digit.

 ## Basic Math